-Although it is illegal in every state to attempt to jam radar guns, it's still perfectly legal to jam lasers in most.
-Nine states have banned laser jammers: California, Colorado, Illinois, Minnesota, Oklahoma, South Carolina, Tennessee, Utah and Virginia.
-Some sources include Nebraska and Washington, D.C., but a search of their legal codes found no laser jammer laws.
+Although it is illegal to attempt to jam radar guns, it's still perfectly legal to jam lasers in most states.
+That said, 10 states have banned laser jammers: California, Colorado, Illinois, Minnesota, Oklahoma, South Carolina, Tennessee, Texas, Utah and Virginia.
+Some sources include Nebraska and Washington, D.C., but a search of their legal codes found only radar jammer laws -- no reference to laser jammers.
 Even where laser jammers are legal, police may take a dim view: "If you are stopped by law enforcement and they know you have a laser countermeasure, expect a ticket instead of a warning," says SpeedZones.com, where police officers participate in the laser jammer tests.

 Several products on the market really can jam police lasers, tests show.
 These are active jammers, which emit an infrared beam at the right frequency, so that laser guns are confused and unable to get a lock on your vehicle's speed.

-Laser jammers are expensive, costing anywhere between $425 and $2,100.
+Laser jammers are expensive, costing anywhere from $450 to $2,100.
 All come with at least one transceiver unit, but the better models have two to four transceivers: two for the front of your car and one or two for the rear.
 Reviews say two transceivers are probably all you need for an ordinary passenger car or truck; a very large vehicle (like a commercial truck) may need three or four transceivers.
 The transceivers are all connected to a control box inside your car.
-Laser jammers require professional installation or a very handy novice.
+Laser jammers require professional installation or a skilled do-it-yourselfer.
 Laser jammers don't double as radar detectors, although some can be integrated with a separately purchased radar detector.
 Laser jammers are also fairly discreet; their components remain mostly hidden to traffic enforcement as well as to thieves.

-The other two testing organizations, RadarTest.com and Speed Measurement Laboratories, do not test the Laser Interceptor.
-RadarTest.com's latest laser jammer test pits the Blinder jammers against the Escort ZR4, a stand-alone laser jammer from the established Escort brand.
-Tester Craig Peterson finds the Blinder M47 the most effective on big vehicles (thanks to its four transceivers) and the two-transceiver Blinder M27 (*Est. $480) as effective for ordinary passenger vehicles, with "weapons-grade jamming performance against every laser gun."
+The other testing organization, RadarTest.com, has not tested the Laser Interceptor.
+RadarTest.com's latest laser jammer test pits the four-transceiver Blinder M47 (Est. $750) against the three-transceiver Escort ZR4 (Est. $450) .
+Tester Craig Peterson finds the Blinder M47 the most effective on big vehicles (thanks to its four transceivers) and the two-transceiver Blinder M27 (Est. $480) as effective for ordinary passenger vehicles, with "weapons-grade jamming performance against every laser gun."

 By contrast, the three-transceiver Escort ZR4 shows "mediocre" performance against some types of laser guns -- but Peterson says these guns aren't commonly used by police, and the ZR4 does fine against the common types.
 He also finds it easier to install and use than the Blinder, and he likes that you can connect it to an Escort or Beltronics radar detector.